carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/README.md

 export RSH=ssh
 ```

 Now we test the disk performance.
-A process will be started in each worker node, each of them with two threads.
+We can start a process in each worker node, each of them with two threads.
 It is also important to note that a writing test must be ran always before a reading test so IOZone can encounter the files to work with.

 ```
 iozone -+m iozone_config -t2 -i0 -i1 -i2 -i3 -i4- -i5 -i6 -i7 -i8 -i9 -i10 -i11 -i12